ulampinoy/ulampinoy-atbp/posts/2024-01-23-pinakbet-prito-alimango.md

 ![Pinakbet served with rice and fried fish](/static/images/pinakbet-plate.jpg)

-Try it today or if you have your own family version of Pinakbet, please share it to us in [Instagram](https://www.instagram.com/ulampinoy/) and tag us [@ulampinoy](https://www.instagram.com/ulampinoy/) so we can feature your version of Pinakbet it in Ulam Pinoy 😉
+Try it today or if you have your own family version of Pinakbet, please share it to us in [Instagram](https://www.instagram.com/ulampinoy/) and tag us [@ulampinoy](https://www.instagram.com/ulampinoy/) so we can feature your version of Pinakbet in Ulam Pinoy 😉

 Have a great week ahead, and like they would invite you in Iloko: ***"Mangantayon gagayyem!"***